Picovoice/rhino/README.md

 ```

 Once initialized, you can start passing in frames of audio for processing.
 The engine accepts 16-bit linearly-encoded PCM and operates on
 single-channel audio.
-The sample rate that is required by the engine is given by `SampleRate` and number of samples per frame is `FrameLength`.
+The sample rate that is required by the engine is given by `SampleRate` and number of samples-per-frame is given by `FrameLength`.

 To feed audio into Rhino, use the `Process` function in your capture loop.
 You must have called `Init()` before calling `Process`.
 ```go